jeppeter/extargsparse/README.md

 * enable debug
   ** you can specified the environment value EXTARGSPARSE_LOGLEVELV=DEBUG to enable the debug of extargsparse

+* ExtArgsParse() input options now supported
+  ** prog  program name default sys.argv[0]
+  ** usage usage in the help first line
+  ** description description for the command line handle ** epilog  post for help information
+  ** version version number for current program
+  ** errorhandler error handler default 'exit' other can be 'raise' ** helphandler default is None ,can be 'nohelp'

 # Most Complex Example